 Instead of attacking a legitimate threat it will direct its wrath against the body’s own tissues.
 This can happen when an area of the brain becomes chronically inflamed – a likely outcome, for example, when brain cell synapses become clogged with amyloid-beta protein fragments.

-Researchers investigating the causes of ALS and Parkinson’s disease have found that chronic inflammation also accompanies the early stages of those diseases, just as it does with Alzheimer’s.
+Researchers investigating the causes of brain disease have found that chronic inflammation also accompanies the early stages of those diseases.

-Now, it could turn out that inflammation proves NOT to be the primary cause of dementia.
+Now, it could turn out that inflammation proves NOT to be the primary cause of brain atrophy.

-But there seems to be little disagreement among brain disease experts that chronic inflammation pushes along the disease state, dramatically worsening it over time.
+But there seems to be little disagreement among brain experts that chronic inflammation pushes along abnormal states of brain health, dramatically worsening them over time.

 This is not just true of the brain, but of all organs in the body.
-Wherever chronic inflammation is discovered to have been quietly residing for extended periods of time, disease almost always follows.
+Wherever chronic inflammation is discovered to have been quietly residing for extended periods of time, dramatically worsening health almost always follows.

-Therefore, any protocol that works to eliminate your risk of chronic inflammation in the brain should be considered to have the potential to dramatically reduce your risk of all forms of neurodegenerative disease.
+Therefore, any protocol that works to eliminate your risk of chronic inflammation in the brain should be considered to have the potential to significantly improve your odds of lasting brain health.

-What that means is this: If you are worried about the threat of dementia in the coming years or decades, you should also be worried about the inflammation that may be going on in your body right NOW.
+What that means is this: If you are worried about the threat of cognitive decline in the coming years or decades, you should also be worried about the inflammation that may be going on in your body right NOW.